 So, what do you do?

 I love this question.
 I believe in folding passion into every aspect of the work that I do.
 Considering I have a lot of passion, there are several ways I've chosen to channel it.
 I don't prescribe to the notion that one must simply have a "job".
-Instead, I have devoted my life to pursuing work that inspires and motivates me in all aspects of my life.
+Instead, I've devoted my life to pursuing work that offers opportunity to live into these core intentions.
 In all of my work there are three main themes:

-- Nature: I have a personal passion for experiencing and protecting wild places.
-I find my greatest access to inspiration while working in nature, and as a result I have committed to ensuring access to nature is a vital part of my day.
-Fundamentally, I believe there is vast opportunity to find solutions to the challenges we face as a society by reflecting first on the impact we have on our planet.
+Nature: I have a personal passion for experiencing and protecting wild places.
+I find my greatest access to inspiration while working in nature, and as a result I've committed to ensuring access to nature is a vital part of my day.
+Fundamentally, I believe there is vast opportunity to find solutions to the challenges we face as a society by reflecting first on the impact we have on our planet- and this is best done while physically being in nature.

-- Risk: Although I always tend to exercise a degree of calculated caution in my pursuits, I am not afraid of taking risks and jumping headfirst into the unknown; in fact, it is in this uncertain state of being that I find the most substantial breakthroughs and success.
-I welcome work that offers a degree of risk that will push me out of my comfort zone.
+Risk: Although I always tend to exercise a degree of calculated caution in my pursuits, I am not afraid of taking risks and jumping headfirst into the unknown; in fact, it is in this uncertain state of being that I find the most substantial breakthroughs and success- personally and organizationally.
+I welcome opportunities that offer a degree of risk that will push me, and those I'm working with, out of our comfort zones.

-- Resilience: With risk there also comes the chance of failure, fear and misfortune.
-Resilience and gumption can take an individual, organization or company through any storm and offers acknowledgement of the transformation that results from the struggle.
+Resilience: With risk there also comes the chance of failure, fear and misfortune.
+Resilience and gumption can take an individual, organization or company through even the fiercest of storms, and offers evidence of the transformation that results from the struggle and journeying through the "tough stuff".
 I have integrated in all aspects of my work acknowledgement of progress that encourages resilience and perseverance, no matter how daunting the task at hand.

 I believe that in great challenge, lies great opportunity.
-Over the years I have gained an intimate understanding of the vast challenges that companies and organizations face while attempting to implement an ethical and sustainable business model in our globalized economy.
-I am an independent consultant specializing in building transparency in supply chains, establishing an understanding of risk and setting a clear path for improvement with a long term perspective.
-I've spent years working closely with companies among the Fortune 100 in strategic management of environmental and social impact of global production practices.
-Together, we explore, evaluate and embed sustainable and ethical business practices that ensure corporate sustainability initiatives and social/environmental monitoring programs are more effective and meaningful.
+Over the years I've gained an intimate understanding of the vast challenges that companies and organizations face while attempting to implement an ethical and sustainable business strategies in our globalized economy.
+I offer senior level advisory services that specialize in building transparency in supply webs, establishing an understanding of risk, and setting a clear path for improvement with a long term perspective.
+I've spent years working closely with companies among the Fortune 100 in strategic management of environmental and social impact of global production.
+Together, we explore, evaluate and embed responsible and regenerative business practices that ensure corporate sustainability initiatives and social/environmental monitoring programs are more effective and meaningful.

 A detailed overview of my service offerings for corporate consulting can be found here